ChrisH2727/Milestone-3/README.md

 #### General

-- Where information is presented in a tabular for for large screen devices, it is then also presented as collapsible for small screen devices.
+- Where information is presented in a tabular for large screen devices, it is then also presented as collapsible for small screen devices.

 #### Users:

-- Users must first register to use the service and users accounts must be approved by an admin user.
+- Users must first register to use the service and user's accounts must be approved by an admin user.

 - A user may search the database by source characteristic and may request its loan.
 Only sources that are available will be presented to the user.
-Although the search facility is provided with a tooltip, it is assumed that accademic staff and students will know the characteristics of the source that they requre.
+Although the search facility is provided with a tooltip, it is assumed that academic staff and students will know the characteristics of the source that they require.

 - The user may delete the loan request if this has not been approved.

 - A user may change their password, select another department or enter an new research group.

-- A user may view a list of the sources he/she has on loan
+- A user may view a list of the sources he/she has on loan.

 #### Admin:

 - An admin user must first register as a user.

-- An admin user must be promotes to admin status by another admin user.
+- An admin user must be promoted to admin status by another admin user.

-- An admin user may **suspend** a users account and subsequently reistate it.
+- An admin user may **suspend** a user's account and subsequently reistate it.

-- An admin user may delete a user account, but only is the user has returned all sources loaned by him/her.
+- An admin user may delete a user account, but only if the user has returned all sources loaned by him/her.

-- An admin user may approve a source load or identify it as returned
+- An admin user may approve a source loan or identify it as returned.

-- An admin user may view a full history of source loaned to users as well as key statistics on the number of sources of a particular isotope available, user logins per day and source loaned by serial number.
+- An admin user may view a full history of sources loaned to users as well as key statistics on the number of sources of a particular isotope available, user logins per day and source loaned by serial number.

 - An admin user may view the full table of sources available in the inventory and from the table update or delete a source.
 Note that a source may not be deleted if it is on loan.